jiangyang5157/kotlin-android/router/README.md

 ## Setup Router

 A *FragmentRouter* needs a *ViewGroup* to place the fragments in.
 A router can be setup from either `RouterFragmentActivity` or `RouterFragment`.
-It is common to use Activity.
+It is common to do this in Activity.

 ```java
 class MainActivity : AppCompatActivity(), RouterFragmentActivity {